-The Isabella Stewart Gardner Museum heist remains the largest private property theft in American history — and its last surviving link has just slipped through the authorities' fingers.
+The Isabella Stewart Gardner Museum heist, the largest private property theft in world history, may remain unsolved as its last living suspect has died.

-On March 18, 1990, two thieves disguised as policemen broke into a Boston art museum, tied up a guard, and stole 13 paintings right off the walls.
+On March 18, 1990, two thieves disguised as policemen broke into a Boston art museum, tied up the guards, and stole 13 paintings right off the walls.
 The infamous Isabella Stewart Gardner Museum heist has since been hailed one of the most devastating thefts of private property in art history.

 The Isabella Stewart Gardner Museum Heist

 Around midnight on March 18, 1990, a Dodge Daytona pulled up to the side entrance of the Gardner Museum.
-Nearly an hour later, two men emerged from the vehicle in fake police uniforms demanding entry into the museum to investigate a noise complaint they received.
+Nearly an hour later, two men emerged from the vehicle in fake police uniforms demanding entry into the museum to investigate “a noise complaint.”

 Security guard Richard Abath buzzed the thieves in and was promptly placed under a fake arrest.
-Believing the arrest to be real, though a misunderstanding, Abath quickly realized that one of the policemen’s mustaches was made out of wax.
-Abath and a second security guard on duty were bound and brought into the Gardner Museum’s basement where they were informed that they weren’t under arrest but rather victims of a robbery.
+Though he initially believed the arrest to be real, Abath realized that one of the policemen’s mustaches was made out of wax.

 The thieves then brought these Gardner Museum works out to their car in two trips.
 Police did not arrive to investigate and release the guards until 8:15 a.m. the next morning.

-In a matter of 81 minutes, $500 million worth of art was stolen in the Gardner Museum heist — and nearly 30 years later, remains so.
+In a matter of 81 minutes, $500 million worth of art was stolen in the Gardner Museum heist — and nearly 30 years later, it remains missing.

-For starters, investigators felt the thieves probably didn’t know too much about art.
-The museum’s most expensive piece, a painting by Titian, remained untouched in its gallery.
+On the one hand, investigators suspected that the thieves probably didn’t know too much about art.
+The museum’s most expensive piece, a painting by Titian, remained untouched.

-Leads have gone hot and cold since 1990, though in more recent years, the FBI has zeroed in on a local band of thieves — many now dead — with ties to Mafia families in New England and Philadelphia, including to mafioso Whitey Bulger.
+Leads have come and gone since the 1990 Boston art heist, though in more recent years, the FBI has zeroed in on a local band of thieves — many now dead — with ties to Mafia families in New England and Philadelphia, including to mafioso Whitey Bulger.

 “If these paintings do not get recovered — and I hope that’s not the case — it’s not going to be for lack of trying by the FBI, the museum, and the US attorney’s office,” said FBI Special Agent Geoff Kelly, a 12-year leader of the investigation.

-Eventually, the FBI believed they had traced the art to a location either somewhere in Connecticut or Philadelphia and offered a reward for more information — first $1 million, then $5 million, and ultimately $10 million.
+Eventually, the FBI believed they nearly had the Gardner Museum heist solved when they traced the art to a location either somewhere in Connecticut or Philadelphia and offered a reward for more information — first $1 million, then $5 million, and ultimately $10 million.

-Gentile maintains that he got the list from an associate in Massachusetts as part of a fake scheme to capitalize on the publicity surrounding the Gardner heist and make a pretty penny.
+But Gentile continued to deny that he had any involvement in the Boston art heist, let alone possession of the paintings.
+He claimed he’d gotten the list from an associate in Massachusetts as part of a fake scheme to profit from the publicity surrounding the Gardner heist.